maxim111333/incubator-aurora/docs/storage_recovery.md

 ## Preparation

-* Stop all scheduler instances and disable any runtime monitoring if used (e.g. upstart).
+* Stop all scheduler instances and disable any runtime monitoring if used (e.g. upstart)

-* Consider blocking external traffic on a port defined in `-http_port` for all schedulers to prevent concurrent access.
+* Consider blocking external traffic on a port defined in `-http_port` for all schedulers to prevent concurrent access

 * Update scheduler configuration:
-  * `-max_registration_delay` is set to sufficiently long interval to prevent registration timeout.
+  * `-max_registration_delay` - set to sufficiently long interval to prevent registration timeout.
     E.g: `-max_registration_delay=360min`
   * Make sure `-gc_executor_path` option is not set to prevent accidental task GC
   * Set `-mesos_master_address` to a non-existent zk address.